CarlosSprekelsen/CameraRecorder/MediaMTX-Camera-Service-Client/client/docs/architecture/client-architechture.md

 | Staging | Containerized deployment with test services |
 | Production | Distributed CDN with load-balanced services |

+Client connections are limited to the control API (WebSocket).
+Media streaming and file download links may point to external hosts and are handled outside of the client.

 ---

 ## 8. Cross-Cutting Concepts